apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   Typhon Dead Drop), you'll likely either have to use Photo Mode to hit the elevator button, or go the long way around after moving the elevator to the bottom.
+* During Jack's Wild, the elevator in Jack's Secret stops further down than usual, and well before Pretty Boy's usual cue, but there's still a window right there and you can jump out as usual once he's done talking.

 Some things intentionally *not* handled by the mod:
 * Various minor mission-related animations have been left alone when they